wpower12/UnitGP/README.md

 ## Procedure

   The main class, UnitGP performs the actual operation of the GPP.
-It uses a helper class, the <Simulation>, to actually perform a simulation of the unit given an <Expression>.
+It uses a helper class, the Simulation, to actually perform a simulation of the unit given an Expression.

 ## Encoding The S-Expressions